An Improvement of Rota's Straightening Algorithm: Testing of straightening algorithms

-In this section, we will compare the four straightening algorithms: van der Waerden straightening algorithm (\verb"vw"), N. White's second implementation algorithm of the classical straightening algorithm (\verb"white"), Rota's straightening algorithm (\verb"rota") and column bracket straightening algorithm (\verb"cb"), with specific examples.
+In this section, we will test the four straightening algorithms, i.e., classical straightening algorithm \verb"vw", White' straightening algorithm (we use algorithm C) \verb"white", Rota's straightening algorithm \verb"rota" and the straightening algorithm based on dual bracket \verb"db", by specific examples.
+Then we collect the data which can reflects the complexity of the straightening algorithms.

-In \verb"rota", we take the number of nonzero elements of the coefficient matrix plus the costs of computing all straight tableaux as the criterion.
-In \verb"vw", \verb"white" and \verb"cb", we use the number of terms after combination in each step, the number of steps and the number of all terms as criterions.
-For example, [14, 7, 2], 3, 14, 23 means that there are 3 steps of this straightening procedure, there are 14, 7, 2 terms in each step respectively, the maximal step is 14, and all the terms are 23.